Miguel-Henriques/terraform-reference-guides/docs/MODULARIZATION.md

-## Module types and versioning: Modularize your Terraform code [WIP]
+## Module types and versioning: Modularize your Terraform code

 Modules are a great way of keeping your code tight, readable and mantainable.
 They also offer a logical way of keeping up your Terraform code aligned with the application architecture by mirroring its structure.
 This provides a great reading experience when switching between application and infrastructure code, as for each app codebase there is an infra counterpart that pairs with it.

 There are essentially four major types of modules that may have different versioning paths:

 - shared modules
 - component modules
 - product modules